borkenpipe/ansible-pxe/README.rst

 Running playbook directly
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-I have a erpxe host defined in `/etc/ansible/hosts`, that I
+I have a pxe host defined in `/etc/ansible/hosts`, that I
 put in the rasppi group::

-    [erpxe]
+    [pxe]
-    erpxe1
+    pxe1

 Assuming you have hosts identified (overriding playbook vars
 or globally in `/etc/ansible/hosts`), you may invoke the